GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 the standard [developer registration process][99].
 {% endAside %}

-### I'm having trouble registering my developer account {: #faq-gen-33 }

-If you encounter any problems during the developer registration process, try using an incognito window to register.

 ### How can I sign up using my Google Apps email address (for example, admin@example.com)? {: #faq-gen-17 }

 If you can't sign into the Chrome Web Store Developer Dashboard with your Google Apps email address,